kshedden/case_studies/methods/distributions.md

 so the generalized Pareto and Pareto distributions both have power law tails with the same tail parameter $\alpha$.

+As $\alpha\rightarrow\infty$ (or equivalently $\xi=1/\alpha\rightarrow 0$, the generalized
+Pareto distribution becomes the exponential distribution.

-A famous [theorem](https://en.wikipedia.org/wiki/Pickands%E2%80%93Balkema%E2%80%93De_Haan_theorem) demonstrates that with appropriate choice of threshold $T$, the exceedances for many distributions approixmately follow a generalized Pareto distribution.
+A famous [theorem](https://en.wikipedia.org/wiki/Pickands%E2%80%93Balkema%E2%80%93De_Haan_theorem) demonstrates that with appropriate choice of threshold $T$, the exceedances for many distributions approximately follow a generalized Pareto distribution.

 ### Maximum likelihood estimation